yandex-cloud/docs/en/managed-mongodb/qa/general.md

 - Memory, network, or disk usage as a percentage of the set limits for the corresponding cluster's host class.
 - The amount of data in the DB cluster and the remaining free space in the data storage.

 For any DB hosts, you can track metrics specific to the type of the corresponding DBMS.
-For example, for {{ MG }}, you can track:
+For example, for MongoDB, you can track:

 - Average query execution time
 - Number of queries per second